About the Data

 For information about the percentage of positive COVID-19 cases in Wake County currently, please visit the N.C.
 Department of Health and Human Services website.
 Scroll down to the “Percent Positive by County” section and move your mouse over Wake County on the image of the state.
 A box will appear with the latest percent positive data in it.
 The remaining three criteria will be shown in the graphs below.

 PLEASE NOTE: The first of the following charts is updated weekly.
-The additional three charts are updated weekdays at 2 p.m. with an up-to-two-business-day lag.
+The additional three charts are updated weekdays at 2 p.m. with a lag of up to two business days.

 The first chart shows the trajectory of cases in Wake County with COVID-like symptoms.